 Studies have shown that medical emergencies do occur in the dental practice.
 Dental practitioners and their staff need to have appropriate skills, training and equipment available to deal with potentially life threatening conditions.

-Dental Professionals must have completed training to a level equivalent to the NZRC Certificate of Resuscitation and Emergency Care (CORE) Level 4.
-CORE 4 is also suitable for dental surgery and receptionists for whom the CORE 4 final practical and written assessments are optional.
-This training must be revalidated every four years.
+Dental Professionals must have completed training to a level equivalent to the NZRC Certificate of Resuscitation and Emergency Care (CORE) Immediate (previously CORE level 4).
+CORE Immediate is also suitable for dental surgery and receptionists for whom the CORE Immediate final practical and written assessments are optional.

 Up-to-date drugs and equipment, as listed in this code, must be operational and readily available in all dental practices.